For Kaphas, here is a list of healthy habits to balance your dosha, build a nourishing lifestyle & let Ayurveda work for you!

 Mentally, Kapha types have loving spirits who enjoy spending time with their families and friends, relaxing, watching movies and working with their hands, such as cooking, baking, sewing or decorating.
 I call them Grandmother energy—they are always taking care of others and make the best hosts.
 However, they can often put others in front of themselves.
 What they need to learn in this lifetime is to set boundaries.

 Oprah is a wonderful example of a Kapha.
 With her round, loving face, curvy body and empathic personality everyone just adores, she is a Kapha queen.
 What made her so popular is not that she shot on stage with fiery energy like a Pitta or came up with imaginative inventions like a Vata, but that she was able to sit in front of anyone and get deep into the core of their heart.
-However, we all know that her greatest issue was managing her weight, which constantly went up and down.
 She also speaks about how difficult it has been for her to set boundaries because she wanted to please everyone.
 This is an example of a Kapha problem.

 While we all have some Kapha within us, when Kapha is out of balance, we experience the negative side, such as the weight-gain, heaviness and lethargy mentioned above.
 Even if Kapha is not your primary Dosha, you can experience a Kapha imbalance during periods of your life when you are sedentary, putting others in front of you or going through a rough period in your life.